MrAnderson-Data/got-tableau-dashboard/sql_scripts/README.md

 ## 📊 Data Tables Used

 These scripts pull from the main project tables:
-- `got-characters` — character info, deaths, species, house
+- `got_characters` — character info, deaths, species, house
-- `got-kills` — all kill events with methods, locations, and timing
+- `got_kills` — all kill events with methods, locations, and timing
-- `got-locations` — coordinates and context for Westeros mapping
+- `got_locations` — coordinates and context for Westeros mapping

 ---